-Welcome to the Aboriginal Leadership Opportunity Year (ALOY).
-You are about to enter one of Canada's national military universities and you can feel justifiably proud of your accomplishment.
+Welcome to the Aboriginal Leadership Opportunity Year (ALOY) - a unique one-year program designed to provide students of Indigenous heritage with individual, group, and cultural experiences that help build their indigenous self-identity, leadership and life skills..
+You are about to enter one of Canada’s national military universities and you can feel justifiably proud of your accomplishment.
 Graduates of ALOY have established a reputation of service and achievement.
-ALOY will expose you to a rich and very proud military tradition at RMC, to Aboriginal traditions and heritage as well as and preparing you for leadership roles.
+ALOY will expose you to a rich and very proud military tradition at the Royal Military College of Canada (RMC), to Indigenous Aboriginal traditions and heritage as well as and preparing you for leadership roles.

-The creation of the Dominion of Canada in 1867 and the withdrawal of the British garrison in 1870 brought the Canadian government to address the problem of Canadian defence.
+The creation of the Dominion of Canada in 1867 and the withdrawal of the British garrison in 1870 brought the Canadian government to address the problem of Canadian defense.
 Two batteries of artillery were established in 1871 to help fill the gap left by the withdrawal of the Imperial regulars.
 These troops marked the beginning of the regular Armed Forces of Canada.
 Given the long military history of Kingston, it is not surprising that the new Military College, as it was originally designated, was located in the city.
-The College opened on 1 June 1876 with the class of 18 cadets.
-The right to use the prefix 'Royal' was granted by Queen Victoria in 1878.
+The College opened on 1 June 1876 with the class of 18 officer cadets.
+The right to use the prefix ‘Royal’ was granted by Queen Victoria in 1878.
 Since 1876 the College has undergone many changes.
 RMC became a degree-granting university by virtue of an Act of the Ontario Legislature in 1959.
-The College now grants degrees in Arts, Science and Engineering.
+The College now grants degrees in Social Sciences, Humanities, and Science and Engineering in both official languages.

-ALOY will be constantly evolving; however the aim will be to offer opportunities for all Aboriginal peoples.
+ALOY is constantly evolving; Its objectives remain the same and it continues to offer opportunities for all indigenous peoples.

-When you arrive at RMC, you will be required to participate in a ALOY Orientation Camp from 13 August until 31 August.
-During these training days, there will be administrative in-clearances as well as some basic military instruction You will also have an academic program developed to suit your needs and to prepare you to commence studies at the College.
+When you arrive at RMC, you will be required to participate in a 26-day ALOY Orientation Program from 9 August until 2 September.
+During these training days, there will be administrative in-clearances as well as some basic military instruction.
+You will also have an academic program developed to suit your needs and to prepare you to commence studies at the College.

 Arrival at RMC

-You are required to bring a number of documents with you; the list is at Annex A. These documents will be used to process you administratively as members of the CAF.
+You are required to bring a number of documents with you; the list is at Documents to Bring.
+These documents will be used to process you administratively as members of the CAF.

 When you arrive at RMC, you must wear appropriate and comfortable clothes to be able to walk long distances when conducting your arrival procedures.
 Jeans are not allowed.
 The following types of clothing are recommended:

-- Male Cadets.
-Shirt and/or polo shirt, clean pants and comfortable shoes.
+- Shirt and/or polo shirt, clean pants and comfortable shoes.

-- Female Cadets.
-Blouse and pants and comfortable shoes.
+- Blouse and pants and, comfortable shoes.
 High heels and platform-styled shoes are not permitted for conducting arrival procedures.

 Life at the College

 Your first weeks at the college will be the ALOY Orientation Program followed by, the ALOY Program.
-ALOY will be an intense period of academic studies and training designed to prepare you for your acceptance into a recognized post secondary institution at year's end.
+ALOY will be an intense period of academic studies and training designed to prepare you for your acceptance into a recognized post-secondary institution at year’s end.
 In addition to the demands of academic studies, you will also learn traditions, history, rules and regulations of the College.
+Further to this ALOY prides itself in its robust cultural component, where you will be exposed to and participate in many indigenous activities that will help you and other students gain a better appreciation for the indigenous ways of knowing and self-identity.
 You will also become involved in fitness activities which will increase your level of physical fitness and to develop your ability to work effectively within a team.
-You will be permitted to leave the college grounds with permission, using a sign-out registry but only after completion of the three-week Orientation Camp.
+You will be permitted to leave the college grounds with permission, using a sign-out registry but only after completion of the three-week Orientation Program.

-Beginning 4 September 2017, most of your time will be spent on academic studies with the majority of your military activities conducted during Wednesday mornings and on selected weekends.
-The following schedule shows a typical weekday during your first year:
+Beginning 5 September, most of your time will be spent on academic studies with the majority of your military activities conducted during Wednesday mornings and on selected weekends.
+The following schedule shows a typical weekday.

 |4:45 p.m.||Varsity or Intramural Sports|